andywdahl/rgwas/README.md

 Yq  <- scale(Y0[,qphens])
 ```

-## Running MFMR
+## Step 1: Running MFMR

 Now I run MFMR on the traits and covariates.
-Imaginging that I don't know which columns in `X` and `G` are null, homogeneoues or heterogeneoues, I combine all into `covars` and treat them as putatitively heterogeneoues inside MFMR (the `G` argument).
-I also add an intercept column to capture mean subtype effects, which are extremely helpful in practice--this is the entire signal driving covariate-unaware methods, like Gaussian mixture models of k-means.
+All covariates are lumped together into `covars` and treated as heterogeneous by MFMR--in practice, it is not known which covariates are null/homogeneous/heterogeneous a priori:
 ```R
 covars <- cbind(1,X,G,G0)
 out    <- mfmr( Yb, Yq, covars, K=2, nrun=3 )
 ```
-In this extremely simple simulation, MFMR converges to the same likelihood for each of the `nrun=3` random restarts.
-In practice, however, random restarts can be esential to increase the likelihood of obtaining a practically useful mode.
+Note: In this simple simulation, MFMR converges to the same likelihood for each of the `nrun=3` random restarts.
+In practice, however, random restarts are important to consistently obtain useful solutions.

-### Assessing subtype estimates
+### Assessing the MFMR fit

-To see whether MFMR provides a reasonable estimate of the subtypes, I calculate the R-squared between true and estimated subtype probabilities:
+The R-squared between true subtypes and the estimated subtype probabilities is:
 ```R
 cor( out$pmat[,1], z )^2
 [1] 0.9748958
 ```
-Though intuitive for our example with `K=2` subtypes, simple correlation is not generally a useful metric for assessing similarity between proportions.

-### Assessing regression estimates

 To check that MFMR estimates the regression coefficients accurately:
 ```R